KablamoOSS/kombustion/documentation/content/guides/plugins.md

 > A Parser function takes in YAML as a string, and returns one or more of its type (either `Resource`, `Mapping` or `Output`).

-We generally store then in a seperate folder for each.
+We generally store them in a separate folder for each.

 So to use a `Resource` function, as we did above, we need to import our `resources` package in `plugin.go`.